 - To solve downdraughts, a special draught-inducing cowl or circular deflector can be fitted, or the height of the flue raised with a pot extender.

-Smoke and Fumes Leaking into Other Rooms
+Are Smoke Fumes Leaking into Other Rooms?

 A blocked flue can divert smoke and fumes into adjoining rooms or adjacent flues.
 Smoke leakage and fumes may cause drowsiness, and there are potentially very serious dangers from breathing in poisonous fumes and from the risk of fire.
 Gas or oil-fired appliances are particularly prone to producing deadly, odourless carbon monoxide, too.